From the Shrine’s Beginnings to Today

 August 1986

-August 15, 1986 on the Feast of the Assumption, the first Mass was held outside.
-A rainy wet day at the start, turned into a beautiful sunny day with about 200 people attending the Mass.
+August 15, 1986, on the Feast of the Assumption, the first Mass was held outside.
+A rainy day gave way to sunshine with about 200 people attending the Mass.

 August 1988